|

 Drosophila results in (B) No-eye, (A) Wild-type eye.

-(C, D) A range of birth defects like loss of eye
+(C, D) A range of birth defects like loss of

-birth defects in eye is far from complete. |
+basis of these birth defects in eye is far from